This is how you motivate colleagues to work safely

 • What other fire extinguishers are there?

-The question now is: Who ultimately works the safest?
+The question is: who ultimately works the safest?
 Person 1 or person 2?
 Person 2, of course!
-It is not that he is more or less motivated than person 1.
-No, he works the safest because his motivation is of a different quality.
-Person 1 is extrinsically motivated: he must pass the test.
-Person 2 is intrinsically motivated: he wants to know how to work safely.
-This is the basis of self-determination theory.
+It is not that they are more or less motivated than person 1.
+The reason why they work the safest is that their motivation is of a different nature.
+Person 1 is extrinsically motivated: they must pass the test.
+Person 2 is intrinsically motivated: they want to know how to work safely.
+This is the foundation of the Self-Determination theory.

 Responding to intrinsic and extrinsic motivation

-Intrinsically motivated employees find working safely so important that it has become part of their system.
-For example, they derive happiness from participating in safety programs.
-And they do all this voluntarily.
+Intrinsically motivated employees find working safely so important that it has become part of their day-to-day life.
+They derive happiness from participating in safety programs, and they do all this voluntarily.

 From extrinsic to intrinsic motivation

-How do you get colleagues who are extrinsically motivated to work safely to being intrinsically motivated?
-You do this by responding to 3 basic psychological needs:
+How do you get employees who are extrinsically motivated to being intrinsically motivated to work safely?
+You can do this by meeting 3 basic psychological needs:

 • Autonomy